Abels-dev/weather-now/README.md

 ---

 ## 🙏 Acknowledgements
+- Frontend Mentor for creating this challenge and giving all the resources
 - Weather data by [Open-Meteo](https://open-meteo.com/)
 - Geocoding by [OpenStreetMap Nominatim](https://nominatim.openstreetmap.org/)
-- UI inspired by modern weather apps and community feedback.

 ---